 Expected learning outcomes

-At the end of this class , the students are expected to obtain an in-depth knowledge on the most widely used platforms for DNA and RNA sequencing; know theory and practice of the main bioinformatic approaches to the assembly and annotation of genomic sequences; know theory and practice of bioinformatic approaches to variant calling in genomic sequences; know theory and practice of the most widely used bioinformatic pipelines for the characterization and quantification of RNAs, also at the single cell level.
+At the end, students are expected to obtain an in-depth knowledge on the most widely used platforms for DNA and RNA sequencing; know theory and practice of the main bioinformatic approaches to the assembly and annotation of genomic sequences; know theory and practice of bioinformatic approaches to variant calling in genomic sequences; know theory and practice of the most widely used bioinformatic pipelines for the characterization and quantification of RNAs, also at the single cell level.

 · Genomics o Experimental design o DNA/cDNA/RNA Sequencing including library preparation and QC o Sequence assembly o Sequence annotation (structural and functional) including GO and metabolic pathways annotations o Reduced representation approaches o Variant calling (including CNV and SV) o Phenotype to genotype association methods (QTL, GWAS) o Repeat annotation and analysis o Reference gene annotations (RefSeq, GENCODE) o Alternative splicing and alternative transcripts o Mining and visualizing data: genome browsers